theneosloth/Bolas/README.md

 The plugins are loaded through a metaclass called PluginMount.
 Every class derived from PluginMount will be automatically loaded and added to either the self.chat_hook or self.commands variables.

-The docstring for each one of the plugins are all concatenated together and can be displayed with the hardcoded “!help” command.
+The docstring for each one of the plugins are all concatenated together and can be displayed with the “!help” command.

 ## Example run file
 ```python